-Byron Jones is well-known to audiences in the Washington, DC area, having performed regularly for more than two decades in opera, concert, recital and intimate cabaret settings, in such venues as the Kennedy Center Concert Hall, Opera House, and Millennium Stage, Lisner Auditorium, the National Shrine of the Immaculate Conception, and numerous regional theatres.
-His repertoire ranges from important works of the High Renaissance and Baroque through the 21st century.
+Byron Jones is well-known to audiences in the Washington, D.C., area, having performed regularly for more than two decades in opera, concert, recital and intimate cabaret settings, in such venues as the Kennedy Center Concert Hall, Opera House and Millennium Stage; Lisner Auditorium; the National Shrine of the Immaculate Conception and numerous regional theatres.
+His repertoire ranges from important works of the high Renaissance and Baroque through the twenty-first century.
 He has a special love of French cabaret songs, especially those of Jacques Brel, which he has performed to critical acclaim.
 His recordings of vintage songs from the early days of aviation are still on display as part of an interactive exhibit at the National Air and Space Museum of the Smithsonian Institution.
 A versatile artist, he continually seeks out new challenges.
-Jones has received critical praise for his warmth of tone, expressivity, and clear diction.
-He has performed with the Washington Opera, Baltimore Opera, Opera Vivente, and Florentine Opera.
+Jones has received critical praise for his warmth of tone, expressivity and clear diction.
+He has performed with the Washington Opera, Baltimore Opera, Opera Vivente and Florentine Opera.
 He remains active as a singer and stage director.
 Directing credits include Riders to the Sea, Gianni Schicchi, HMS Pinafore, Amahl and the Night Visitors, Il matrimonio segreto, The Old Maid and the Thief/The Secret of Suzanne, and Scene and Aria, or Mozart’s Impresario, reimagined, and Side by Side by Sondheim.

-Jones is Associate Professor of Music (voice) and Chair of the Voice Division at Shenandoah Conservatory of Shenandoah University in Winchester, VA, where his activities include directing and teaching.
+Jones is Professor of Music (voice) at Shenandoah Conservatory of Shenandoah University in Winchester, Virginia, where his activities include directing and teaching.
 A specialist in languages, especially French, he has given master classes for the Washington National Opera Institute for Young Singers and the American Singers Opera Project.

-During the summer, he travels to Schroon Lake in New York to join the voice faculty at Seagle Music Colony, one of top training programs in the US for aspiring young opera singers.
+During the summer, he travels to Schroon Lake in New York to join the voice faculty at Seagle Music Colony, one of top training programs in the United States for aspiring young opera singers.
 There, he works with young singers on vocal technique and artistry.

 He has also given masterclasses at Carnegie-Mellon University, The Hartt School and Boston Conservatory.